 Calculating Cost Per Pound and Deposition Efficiency

-Having planned labor, training, and certification costs, you now quantify material efficiency to complete your per-pound weld cost model.
+Once you’ve planned labor, training, and certification costs, quantify material efficiency to complete your per-pound weld cost model.

-Use deposition metrics: GMAW delivers 95–98% welding efficiency versus SMAW’s 68–70%, so for an equivalent weld you’ll need ~105 lbs of GMAW filler instead of ~143 lbs of SMAW.
-That efficiency differential drives the published cost-per-pound: roughly $1.45 for deposited GMAW weld metal versus $2.93 for SMAW.
+Use deposition metrics: GMAW delivers 95–98% welding efficiency versus SMAW’s 68–70%.
+For an equivalent weld, you’ll need about 105 lbs of GMAW filler instead of 143 lbs of SMAW.
+That efficiency gap drives the published cost-per-pound: roughly $1.45 for deposited GMAW weld metal versus $2.93 for SMAW.

 Hidden and Ongoing Operational Costs